 12.4.8.6.3 Protocol instance behavior—Nothing state

 Upon receipt of a Com event, the protocol instance shall check the Status of the Authentication frame.
 If the Status code is not SUCCESS, the frame shall be silently discarded and a Del event shall be sent to the parent process.
 Otherwise, the frame shall be processed by first checking whether a password identifier is present.
 If so and there is no password associated with that identifier, BadID shall be set and the protocol instance shall construct and transmit an Authentication frame with Status Code set to UNKNOWN_PASSWORD_IDENTIFIER.
 If there is no password identifier present or if a password is associated with that identifier, the frame shall be processed by next checking the finite cyclic group field to see if the requested group is supported.
 If not, BadGrp shall be set and the protocol instance shall construct and transmit an Authentication frame with Status code UNSUPPORTED_FINITE_CYCLIC_GROUP indicating rejection with the finite cyclic group field set to the rejected group, and shall send the parent process a Del event.
 If the group is supported, the protocol instance shall zero the Sc and Rc counters and it shall generate the PWE and the secret values according to 12.4.5.2 (PWE and secret generation).
 It shall then process the received SAE Commit message (see 12.4.5.4 (Processing of a peer’s SAE Commit message)).
-If validation of the received SAE Commit message fails, the protocol instance shall send a Del event to the parent process; otherwise, it shall construct and transmit an SAE Commit message (see 12.4.5.3 (Construction of an SAE Commit message)) followed by an SAE Confirm message (see 12.4.5.5 (Construction of an SAE Confirm message)).
+If validation of the received SAE Commit message fails, the protocol instance shall send a Del event to the parent process; otherwise, it shall construct and transmit an SAE Commit message (see 12.4.5.3 (Construction of an SAE Commit message)), increment Sc, and construct and transmit an SAE Confirm message (see 12.4.5.5 (Construction of an SAE Confirm message)).
 The Sync counter shall be set to 0 and the t0 (retransmission) timer shall be set.
 The protocol instance transitions to Confirmed state.

 References: